Rio Grande: River modifications

+The SJCDWP uses an adjustable-height diversion dam to skim imported San Juan-Chama water from the Rio Grande, then pumps this water to a treatment plant on Albuquerque's north side.
+From there it is added to a municipal drinking water distribution system serving Albuquerque's metro area.
+Diversions are restricted during periods of low river flow in order to protect the riparian ecosystem and mitigate effects on endangered species like the Rio Grande silvery minnow.
+Treated effluent water is recycled into the Rio Grande south of the city.
+Surface water from the SJCDWP comprises a significant percentage of Albuquerque's drinking water supply, with groundwater constituting the remainder; annual percentages vary according to runoff and climate conditions.
+Acquisition of native pre-1907 water rights is not part of the Water Authority's long-term resource management plan, dubbed WATER 2120.

 Dams on the Rio Grande include Rio Grande Dam, Cochiti Dam, Elephant Butte Dam, Caballo Dam, Amistad Dam, Falcon Dam, Anzalduas Dam, and Retamal Dam.
 In southern New Mexico and the upper portion of the Texas border segment, the river's discharge dwindles.
 Diversions, mainly for agricultural irrigation, have increased the natural decrease in flow such that by the time the river reaches Presidio, little or no water is left.
 Below Presidio, the Rio Conchos restores the flow of water.
 Near Presidio, the river's discharge is frequently zero.
 Its average discharge is 178 cuft/s, down from 945 cuft/s at Elephant Butte Dam.
 Supplemented by other tributaries, the Rio Grande's discharge increases to its maximum annual average of 3504 cuft/s near Rio Grande City.
 Large diversions for irrigation below Rio Grande City reduce the river's average flow to 889 cuft/s at Brownsville and Matamoros.

-Climate change

-For much of the time since water rights were introduced in the 1890s, the Rio Grande flowed through Las Cruces from February to October each year, but this is subject to climate change.
-In 2020, the river flowed only from March to September.
-As of January 2021, the Elephant Butte Irrigation District (Ebid) expected that water shortages would mean the river only flows through Las Cruces from June through July.
-The water shortages are affecting the local ecosystem and endangering species including cottonwood trees and the southwestern willow flycatcher.